What Is MBA Accreditation?

 Young woman graduate holding diploma and posing for a picture Credit: John Giustina / The Image Bank / Getty Images

-Accreditation is an independent evaluation process that recognizes colleges and universities for meeting rigorous academic standards.
+Accreditation is an independent evaluation process that recognizes institutions and programs for meeting rigorous academic standards.
 Institutions of higher learning voluntarily pursue accreditation to show off their quality and attract future students.

-But accreditation also serves the public interest, ensuring that students receive a quality education, leading them to the highest paying MBA jobs.
-With more than six thousand colleges and universities in the United States as of 2020, accreditation also helps students and employers determine the value of a particular degree.
+But accreditation also serves the public interest, ensuring that students receive a quality education, leading them to the highest-paying MBA jobs.
+With almost 6,000 colleges and universities in the United States as of 2021, accreditation also helps students and employers determine the value of a particular degree.

-Since then, accrediting agencies have developed rigorous standards that colleges and universities must meet to earn accreditation.
+Accrediting agencies have developed stringent standards that postsecondary institutions must meet to earn accreditation.
 While accrediting agencies operate independently, the government regulates the process.
 In 1965, Congress passed the Higher Education Act, which authorizes the U.S. Department of Education (ED) to oversee accrediting agencies.

 Students wishing to apply to an unaccredited institution should note that accredited schools will likely not accept transfer credits from unaccredited schools, and financial aid packages might depend on attendance at an accredited school.